 When he was in Vienna for a series of concerts, he also got to know the guitars of Johann Anton Stauffer.
-Enthusiastic about their sound, he bought an eight-string guitar, which became his favorite instrument from then on.
+Enthusiastic about its sound, he bought an eight-string guitar, which became his favourite instrument from then on.

-The “Allgemeine musikalische Zeitung” wrote about his concerts in Vienna: “Regondi plays guitar and melophon in a truly masterly wayand sings on the latter instrument with a truly enchanting sweetness and indescribable tenderness… The solo movements performed were on the guitar: Souvenir de Gubellins after Thalberg, and the overture of the semiramid, full-bodied, as if by the whole orchestra.“
+The “Allgemeine musikalische Zeitung” wrote about his concerts in Vienna: “Regondi plays the guitar and melophon in the most perfect mastery imaginable and sings on the latter instrument with a truly enchanting sweetness and indescribable tenderness … The solo movements performed were on the guitar: Souvenir de Gubellins after Thalberg, and the overture of the semi-ramid, full-fingered, as if played by the whole orchestra.

 He quickly developed a phenomenal technique and succeeded in performing the most difficult works originally composed for violin or other instruments.

-He himself wrote some works for them, including two concerts and a textbook, and it was thanks to his work that this instrument became increasingly popular.
-Much to the delight of its inventor Sir Charles Wheatstone, who was later to become one of the most influential patrons of Giulio Regondi.
+He himself also wrote several works for her, including two concertos and a textbook, and it was thanks to his work that this instrument became increasingly popular.
+Much to the delight of its inventor Sir Charles Wheatstone, who would later become one of Regondi’s most influential patrons.

-Through his tireless work for this instrument, Regondi is also known as “the great concertina virtuoso of the 19th century“.
+Because of his tireless work for this instrument, Regondi is also called “the great concertina virtuoso of the 19th century”.